‘Shadowhunters’ Season 2 Return Date, Promo, And Clary-Jace Relationship Update

-Shadowhunters Season 2 winter finale dropped a major bomb by revealing that Clary (Katherine McNamara) and Jace (Dominic Sherwood) were not brother and sister.
+The Shadowhunters Season 2 winter finale dropped a major bomb by revealing that Clary (Katherine McNamara) and Jace (Dominic Sherwood) were not brother and sister.
 With this revelation, Jace is back in contention to become the love of Clary’s life.
 The second half of Shadowhunters Season 2, which premieres this summer, will see Jace, Simon (Alberto Rosende) and Clary getting caught in a “juicy” love triangle.

 In Episode 10 of Shadowhunters Season 2, Valentine (Alan Van Sprang) told Jace that he was not his biological son, which meant he and Clary were not siblings.
 And the episode’s closing moments saw Jace wearing a dejected look seeing Clary and Simon — who had gained the ability to walk in the sun — hug and kiss each other.